What are Dentures?

 Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at (814) 623-8747 in Bedford, Pennsylvania for an appointment with our dentist.
+For more information about dentures near Bedford, Pennsylvania, call our office at (814) 623-8747 to schedule an appointment with a dentist.

 Immediate vs Complete Dentures

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
 Because more time is spent preparing them, immediate dentures cost more than conventional dentures.